User-friendly topological sort in OCaml

 If there are more nodes become isolated after removal of already sorted dependencies, it’s a good thing because they will be removed at the next step.
 If everything is fine, then eventually both the list of nodes safe to remove from dependency lists and the hash itself become empty.

-If the list of nodes that are safe to remove becomes empty but the hash still has items, then there are two possibilities: something depends on a node that is not in the hash key set, or two nodes become on each other.
-Two tell those conditions apart, we run the check for non-existent nodes on the original data.
-If none are found, then there's actually a cycle.
+If the list of nodes that are safe to remove becomes empty but the hash still has items, then there are two possibilities: something depends on a node that is not in the hash key set, or two nodes depend on each other.
+To tell these conditions apart, we run the check for non-existent nodes on the original data.
+If none are found, then there’s actually a cycle.